 Arqiva maintains a robust oversight of the delivery of our major programmes.
 This includes identifying the key personnel and resources required for delivery and working closely with its suppliers and customers to ensure that these requirements are sufficiently available.
-A task force has been established to coordinate the global supply chain (focus on water and energy meters) with orders placed in
+A task force has been established to coordinate the global supply chain (focus on water and energy meters) with orders placed in advance to de-risk supply.
+We

-Arqiva has implemented detection and prevention solutions on networks.
+Argiva has implemented detection and prevention solutions on networks.